getrafty-org/getrafty/site/src/index.md

 ## Contributing

-I've started to write things here very recently so the contents are very immature and incomplete.
+I've started to write things here very recently, so the contents are very immature and incomplete.
 I am open to any suggestions and contributions.
 If you have found a bug, please create an issue (or pull request) [in the repository](https://github.com/sidosera/getrafty).
 If you have an idea of a new lab or task, great!
-Please create an issue with the idea and we will discuss it.
+Please create an issue with the idea, and we will discuss it.

 ## License